Wa State: Illicit drug trade

 In 1997, the United Wa State Party officially proclaimed that Wa State would be drug-free by the end of 2005.
-With the help of the United Nations and the Chinese government, many opium farmers in Wa State shifted to the production of rubber and tea.
+In 2005, Wa State authorities banned opium, and thereafter launched yearly drug crackdown campaigns.
+With the help of the United Nations (which began opium-substitution programs in 1998) and the Chinese government, many opium farmers in Wa State shifted to the production of rubber and tea.
 However, some poppy farmers continued to cultivate the flower outside of Wa State.
+Anti-drug strategies involved opium substitution programs for farmers, seeking alternative revenue sources in the area, roadbuilding to improve access to the hills, strict enforcement, and a population resettlement program.
+Between 1999 and 2006, the United Wa State Army began both voluntary resettlement and forced resettlement of between 50,000 and 100,000 villagers from the northern Wa State territory to the non-contiguous southern Wa State territory.
+Malaria and travel-related deaths were significant among the relocated population.